Commandos: Strike Force: Development

-Pyro Studios was briefly considering a "Commandos 4" game, but ultimately decided to introduce their franchise to console systems by creating a first-person shooter.
+Pyro Studios was briefly considering a Commandos 4 game, but ultimately decided to introduce their franchise to console systems by creating a first-person shooter.
 Taking players' frustrations of the previous games into consideration, the company decided to balance the difficulty elements to their new game.
 They chose not to base the missions and levels on historically accurate events to make the game design flexible, while deriving some elements from the previous games in the series.

 Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 Fans of the earlier games in the series felt that Strike Force lacked the trademark difficulty of the previous games.
 Similarly, it was promoted as mixing elements of strategy from the past games with traditional first-person shooter gameplay, but instead only hinted them while being predominantly action oriented.
 As a result, both critics and fans felt it did little to distance itself from the recent flood of similar games.
 In Japan, where the PlayStation 2 version was ported and published by Spike on 21 September 2006, Famitsu gave it a score of two sevens and two sixes for a total of 26 out of 40.

-The game sold poorly, but received an award for sales of at least 40,000 units in Spain.
+The game sold poorly overall, but received an award for sales of at least 40,000 units in Spain.